GoogleCloudPlatform/community/tutorials/setting-up-loraserver.md

 #### Enable trgm extension

-In the PostgreSQL instance **Overview** tab, click on **Connect using Cloud Shell** and when the `gcloud sql connect ...` commands is shown in the console, hit enter.
+In the PostgreSQL instance **Overview** tab, click on **Connect using Cloud Shell** and when the `gcloud sql connect ...` command is shown in the console, press Enter.
 It will prompt you for the `postgres` user password (which you configured on creating the PostgreSQL instance).

 Then execute the following SQL commands: